 Safety on the Water

 You should be aware of the Instructions that Apply to all craft launching from Grafham Water Sailing Club, whether they are racing or not.
-Key points from this document are summarized below:
+Key points from this document are summarised below:

 - When sailing, please be vigilant at all times, and be prepared to assist others in difficulties when this does not endanger yourself or your crews.
 You must take any necessary action to avoid close contact and collisions with other craft.
 Failure to comply may result in exclusion from club sailing.